gogleva/SecretSanta/README.md

 -- to do: test on real proteomes: ~30 K proteins
--- Question/Problem: how to feed XStringSet object to system call: solved with tmp files (solved) -- Question/Problem1: output fasta file for gene_ids only present in output tibble (solved) -- Problem2: need a separate function to construct mature sequences based on sp_tibble and out_fasta
+-- Question/Problem: how to feed XStringSet object to system call: solved with tmp files (solved) -- Question/Problem1: output fasta file for gene_ids only present in output tibble (solved) -- Problem2: need a separate function to construct mature sequences based on sp_tibble and out_fasta (solved) -- clean tmp files after the signalp run